 CRM software comes with built-in features like contact management and reporting.
 However, many companies still prefer to use additional specialized tools for managing processes like accounting and marketing automation.
 CRM integrations connect your database with these third-party applications, making it more powerful and effective by streamlining tasks and eliminating the need to toggle back and forth between programs.

-CRM stands for customer relationship management, software with features designed to help you organize contact records, stay on top of task-related opportunities, schedule follow-up reminders, and maintain records of past conversations to help you close future deals.
+CRM stands for customer relationship management, software with features designed to help you organize contact records, stay on top of task-related opportunities, schedule follow-up reminders, and maintain records of past conversations (even on mobile devices) to help you close future deals.
 Learn more about CRM and its core functionality by visiting our article on CRM features.

 How CRM Integration Works

 How CRM integration works depends on the application programming interface (API).
 An API is a set of programming rules that tell your CRM how to interact with other software programs.
 However, in most cases, you can integrate your CRM with third-party applications without needing any coding skill.

 This is because many of the best CRMs also offer a marketplace of third-party integration apps, which make it easy to connect the two pieces of software.
 For example, HubSpot and Mailchimp have a free direct integration app, which, once downloaded, can be used to automatically send new contacts to your desired Mailchimp lists as soon as the contact adds their information to your HubSpot-supported lead form.